 Have you ever wondered what happens at ZSL London Zoo when the sun goes down?
+Thanks to Zoo Nights now you can find out!
 Once all the visitors have left and the night zookeepers are the only ones wandering around, the zoo is pretty much animal territory once again.
 Thousands of different animal species from all over the world call London Zoo their home.
 Opened in 1828, initially only with scientific and educational study purposes, London Zoo receives hundreds of visitors each day.
 Tourists, parents and their kids, hopeless animal lovers, school trips (loads of kids), researchers, more kids…

-During the summer, ZSL London Zoo offers the opportunity to learn all about fauna in the most excellent Friday night plan, Zoo Nights.
+During the summer, London Zoo offers the opportunity to learn all about fauna in the most excellent Friday night plan: Zoo Nights!
 And yes, you guessed it, it’s ADULTS ONLY (sorry kids).
 Get ready to explore the secrets behind the zoo’s doors after hours, with loads of entertainment, delicious food and of course, wildlife without the horde of children and crowds of school trips!
-I obvioulsy had to add this to my Ultimate London Bucket List.

-A variety of Themed Animal Live Talks and Pop-Ups are also available throughout the evening: Curious Coatis, Prickly Porcupines, Giraffes Supper Time…they get better and better!
-Want to learn what happens between the sheets of the animal kingdom?
+A variety of Themed Animal Live Talks and Pop-Ups are also available throughout the evening: Curious Coatis, Prickly Porcupines, Giraffes Supper Time…Want to learn what happens between the sheets of the animal kingdom?
 Then make sure you join the Birds and the Bees tour.
 And if you want to test your knowledge and expertise in wildlife, take part of the Zooniversity Challenge.

 For the hungry ones, don’t worry.
 Just head over to the World Food Market and try some of the best delights from all over the world at the different food stalls (vegan and veggie options available).
 PS: don’t forget to pet the goats first because – One.
 They are super cute.
 And two.
 How can you resist not doing it as soon as you enter the zoo?